Flight-Free-UK/flight_free_uk_website/source/posts/tossing-out-my-bucket-list.html.markdown

 Yet it’s likely a short-lived one.
 Given the impact that the surge of choices we all face has created, it’s clear that our impact on the environment in the last few centuries outweighs that of the countless millennia preceding that.

 Although I’m wary of committing to a flight ban due to my work, I am avoiding any discretionary air flight, and minimizing car travel when I can.
 When a few recent invitations have required air travel, I’ve lovingly let the inviters know why I will only be with them in spirit.

+> *"When recent invitations have required air travel, I’ve let the inviters know why I will only be with them in spirit."*

 What I will do is think more.
 About my motivations and the tradeoffs associated with them, and the assumptions that have led me to believe that seeing something and wanting something and actually doing something, acquiring it in some way, are not necessarily a linear progression.